getodk/docs/docs/central-api-submission-management.rst

         - boolean

+          .. raw:: html

             Set to true to restore all fields previously deleted from this form for this export.
 All known fields and data for those fields will be merged and exported.

           Example: ``false``
       * - splitSelectMultiples